 8. Independent Contractors: If you need additional and/or substitute support due to employee illness, temporary unavailability, or otherwise, you may solicit independent contractors.
 State law varies in relation to distinguishing employees from independent contractors, so the assessment is not simplistic.
 However, as a baseline, it’s prudent to enter an Independent Contractor Agreement.
 Among other terms, it should plainly state that the service provider is not your employee, does not act under your control, and is responsible for payment of their own taxes.
 Limit direction and management of independent contractors to avoid the appearance of an employment relationship.

 Please share this with others who may benefit from the information.
 As we all adapt, the HOLMES@LAW team is available to support you.
-Our attorneys have decades of experience advising midsize companies.
+Jo has decades of experience advising midsize companies.
 And, we’re just an email or call away to answer quick questions, review agreements to clarify your roles and responsibilities, and help you strategize how best to serve your teams and customers.

 In addition to addressing specific legal issues, we can assist with strategic planning around business continuity, adapting product and service offerings, and evolving risk assessments.
 Likewise, we’re happy to make connections with our network of professionals to help address any additional resources that your team may need in these unusual times.